© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Mary Magdalen's Church, Flaunden is a scheduled monument protected by Historic England under reference 1006928.
 View the official record →

-St Mary Magdalen's Church, Flaunden is a medieval parish church situated in the village of Flaunden in Hertfordshire.
+St Mary Magdalen's Church, Flaunden is a parish church in the Chiltern valley village of Flaunden in Hertfordshire, with medieval origins dating to at least the 13th century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006928.

 St Mary Magdalen's Church, Flaunden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006928.